 We now know that most of the Crago's and Craigo's of America have roots in Cornwall, England.
-The effort to determine that fact has consumed ten years of DNA research, and many more years of documentary work.
+The effort to determine that fact consumed ten years of DNA research, and many more years of documentary work.
 But, sadly, we still know little about our Crago cousins in Australia, England, New Zealand and Canada.
-Although we find early references to the Craigo surname in both England and the American Colonies, the Craigo variation of Crago seems to have gained popularity in America in the early 19th century, and today is seldom found outside the USA.
+Although we find early references to the Craigo surname in both England and the American Colonies, the Craigo variation of Crago seems to have gained popularity, for the most part, in America in the early 19th century, and today is seldom found outside the USA.
 Its’ roots, however, seem to lie with the Crago's, Cragoe's, Cragow's and Crugow’s of Cornwall, England.

 Let me hasten to add that if you're a Cragoe, Cregoe or Crego, be assured that this is the right surname research group.
 At this point, we know of no other group looking at the DNA of the Cragoe's, Cregoe’s and Crego's of the world.
 This is the correct study group for any of these variations of the Crago surname.
 From our DNA studies to date, we know that Crago’s and Craigo’s definitely share a Recent Common Ancestor (RCA), a male who apparently lived in the past 500 years or so.
-We believe that the Crego's and Cragoe's may share this same common paternal origin, but only two American Crego's and one American Cragoe have tested to date.
+We believe that the Crego's and Cragoe's may share this same common paternal origin, but that has not yet been proven.

 To begin with, the earliest apparent reference to a Crago (or Crage) in North America may be in 1671, but the first credible Crago family record (i.e., where a head of household, parent and child, or even a husband and wife, have been proven) dates from much later, in late 1770 or early 1771.
 At that time, we learn of a Thomas Crago and his two sons living in the Washington County, Pennsylvania area (also known as Yohogania County, Virginia, because the two states disputed jurisdiction of that area during that period).
 Today, we know this same area as Greene County, Pennsylvania.
 Every other credible American reference prior to 1770 found so far is to a single Crago individual.
 These references are found mostly in military rosters and tax lists.

-Secondly, while we know a few Crago’s and Craigo’s settled in Ohio before 1820,paper records there are very sparse prior to 1820, when the first relatively-complete federal census is available.
-The James Crago, Robert Craigo, and Thomas Crago families all seem to have settled in Ohio between 1790 and 1820, but there are many questions about these families, and there is still much to learn.
+Secondly, while we know a few Crago’s and Craigo’s settled in Ohio before 1820, paper records in Ohio are very sparse prior to 1820, when the first relatively-complete federal census is available.
+The James Crago, Robert Craigo, and Thomas Crago families all seem to have settled in Ohio between 1790 and 1820, but there are many questions about these families, and there is still much to learn about them.

 Finally, it appears from our DNA studies that many of us Crago’s and Craigo’s have a common ancestor born in the early 1500’s in Cornwall, England.
 We're pretty confident that at least some of these early Crago's lived in the Liskeard, Braddock, Lanreath and St Pinnock parishes in Cornwall.
-We're looking for more volunteers for DNA testing with ancestors from the Gerrans, Truro, Falmouth, and Meneage areas of Cornwall.
-These may represent separate DNA lines.
+We're looking for more Crago male volunteers for DNA testing with roots in any part of England.

 The Different American Crago/Craigo Family Lines --